 Creating the long-lasting change we need to see won’t be easy, but together we can create the conditions that will make that possible.

-We know from our 2017 research that sometimes people can receive different outcomes based on who they are – for example, professionals from ethnic minority backgrounds are more likely to be referred to us for fitness to practise.
+We know from our previous research and data that sometimes people can receive different outcomes from our regulatory processes based on who they are – for example, professionals from ethnic minority backgrounds are more likely to be referred to us for fitness to practise.
 We want to understand why there are these differences and, where unfairness arises, take action to stop it.